benchmark-urbanism/cityseer-api/docs/metrics/layers.md

 <FuncElement name="data_dict" type="dict">

-A dictionary representing distinct data points, where each `key` represents a `uid` and each value represents a nested dictionary of `key-value` pairs consisting of `x` and `y` coordinate attributes.
+A dictionary representing distinct data points, where each `key` represents a `uid` and each value represents a nested dictionary with `x` and `y` key-value pairs.

 ```python
 example_data_dict = {